Puppies and kittens are curious and energetic characters who will undoubtedly become beloved members of your family.

 Elaine, who has also lectured on small animal care, offered the following advice: "If cats have eaten something like anti-freeze they will start foaming at the mouth almost immediately, again, phone the vet straight away," she said.

 "If a pup has eaten something non-poisonous but potentially large, like a sock, then make sure you monitor them.
-It will often pass through but if they stop producing faeces and/or start vomiting, take them to the vet and this could indicate a blockage."
+It will often pass through but if they stop producing faeces and/or start vomiting, take them to the vet as this could indicate a blockage."

 - As hard as you try to keep your pet out of trouble, accidents happen.
 Pet Insurance will protect you against expensive vet bills if something were to happen to your pet.
 Choose from various cover options to suit the needs of you and your pet.